therobut/Arch-Linux-dotfiles/README.md

 makesymlinks.sh assumes you are on Arch Linux, and will automatically try to install zsh if it is not already present.

-To avoid errors, make sure zsh is already installed, if on a distro other than Arch Linux.
+To avoid errors, make sure zsh is already installed if on a distro other than Arch Linux.

 Compatibility for more distros is coming soon.